Chemical Dependency Treatment

 At Palos, you’ll find support and encouragement in evaluating and overcoming symptoms of substance abuse.
 Turn to our experienced behavioral health professionals to start becoming healthier and happier.

-Signs of Substance Abuse & Addiction
+Signs of Substance Use Disorders or Addiction

 You might have a substance abuse disorder if drugs or alcohol lead you to: